-Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
-So, if you had invested in Penske Automotive ten years ago, you're likely feeling pretty good about your investment today.
+While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
+If you had invested in Penske Automotive ten years ago, you're probably feeling pretty good about your investment today.

-Over the past four weeks, shares have rallied 9.66%, and there have been 3 higher earnings estimate revisions in the past two months for fiscal 2021 compared to none lower.
+The stock is up 18.05% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 1 higher, for fiscal 2021.
 The consensus estimate has moved up as well.